f3cuk/WICKED-AI/README.md

 WAI-ZOMBIELAND
 ==============

-Our personalized WAI missions with some minor bugfixes and customized loot
+Our personalized WAI missions with some bugfixes and customized loot

+Changelog
+- 02-08-2014 : Restructured and code cleaned